davelindqvist/reservation/README.md

 I considered working with a dependency that would help convert timezones in the case that a provider and client are in different timezones.
 Once I started working with the backend, I felt it wasn't a big priority for this assessment.
 However, it would be if this was for production.

 ## Stretch Goals
-- Redis &rarr; Distributed lock with TTL (Time To Live) without using postgres/pg_cron
+- Redis &rarr; Distributed lock with TTL (Time To Live) without using pg_cron
   - Scenario where appointment slot is being looked at.
 Locks unique identifier of appointment slot with a predefined TTL.
 If client completes the booking, then database is updated to "booked" and lock is released upon TTL.
 If TTL expires without booking, Redis releases lock and the appointment slot becomes available once again.
 - Authentication / Authorization
   - `hasura` headers